Particl-Community/academy/in-depth/indepth_staking.rst

 For an even more secure staking solution, you can stake PART coins stored on a hardware device such as the Ledger Nano S or the Trezor.
 These hardware devices are secure :term:`cryptocurrency <Cryptocurrency>` wallets that require direct physical access to authorize any transaction.
 They protect you against viruses, infected computers, compromised internet connections, and more.

-Since PPoS is a highly flexible protocol, it doesn’t penalize you for going “security first”.
+Since :term:`PPoS` is a highly flexible protocol, it doesn’t penalize you for going “security first”.
 Through its cold staking protocol, it lets you enable staking and earn interest in dividend-like payments on all of your PART coins stored in your hardware wallet.

 To learn how to set up hardware staking, jump to the :doc:`Staking Rewards <../guides/guide_mp_general_enable_staking>` guide right away!